the-turing-game/the-source-and-comments/README.md

 Good to know (all the bold and italic emphasis is mine).
 If you, Mr. Turing didn't want to investigate your own game in 1950 - we will do it for you in 2024... if you don't mind.
 For a person who has no time or interest in digging though my deliberations the 'answer' is:
-<pre>Because 'the Turing game' has 1.) an 'object' - information and 2.) a 'subject' - the person who
+<pre>Because 'the Turing game' has: 1.) an 'object' - information and 2.) a 'subject' - the person who
 perceives this infomation, it has <i>two</i> winning strategies, namely:
      <b>imitation:</b> in which machine tries to imitate the possible reactions of a human by
          producing information that a human would respond with;